pivotal/blog/content/post/visualizing-cloud-foundry-part-1.md

 ### Scope App Job

 As a first step, we wanted to give operators a way to run the Scope App.
 We decided to do this by packaging the Scope binary inside a new BOSH release called [weave-scope-release](https://github.com/st3v/weave-scope-release) and creating a corresponding job named [scope_app](https://github.com/st3v/weave-scope-release/tree/master/jobs/scope_app).
-The single purpose of this job is to start the App as follows.
+The sole purpose of this job is to start the App as follows:

 ~~~bash
 ./scope --mode=app --weave=false